kimruddock/pawelgrzybek.github.io/_posts/2016-03-29-manipulate-javascript-arrays-like-a-boss.md

 ## Stop looping, start mapping

 [`Array.map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) is a method that behaves like a loop.
 It creates a new array and returns values transformed by the applied callback function.
-It doesn't do anything more than the standard `for` or `forEach` loops can do, it just provides a much nicer notation.
+It doesn't do anything more than the standard `for` or `forEach` can do, it just provides a much nicer notation.
 It always returns an array with the same length and every element corresponds to the same position in the source array.
 Let's have a look at these examples where we're increasing each number in a collection by one.
 The first one with a `for` loop and the next one using `.map()`.

 ```js
 var numbers = [2, 5, 8];